daattali/ddpcr/README.md

 -   **Identify failed wells** - identify wells with a failed ddPCR reaction.
 These wells will be excluded from all downstream analysis.
-No template control (NTC) will be deemed as failures by this tool.
+No template control (NTC) wells will be deemed as failures by this tool.
 -   **Identify outlier droplets** - sometimes a few droplets can have an extremely high fluorescent intensity value that is probably